 Whenever the partners were in the same room, whether they were touching or not, the researchers noticed that there was a synchronicity in the alpha mu band waves.
 These waves are associated with focus and attention.
 The more empathetic the man was to the woman’s pain, the more the waves synced, and the more relief the woman experienced.

-So maybe we all need to take time each day to sit and hold our spouse’s hand.
+So maybe we all need to take time each day to sit with our spouses and hold hands.
 It’s cheaper than medication and therapy!

 Try this: Hold hands during an argument.